kylebiddulph/TOP/README.md

 # TOP
-The Odin Project Course - Complete collection of all required assignments
+The Odin Project Course - Complete collection of all required assignments (work in progress).